George Blay: International career

-Blay played for Ghana's under-20 national team, participating at the 1999 World Youth Championship where he made five appearances, helping the team reach the quarter-finals where they lost at the penalty kicks to Spain, who eventually won the competition.
+Blay made five appearances for Ghana's under-20 team in the 1999 World Youth Championship, helping the team reach the quarter-finals where they lost at the penalty shoot-out to eventual champions, Spain.

-He played seven games and scored once for Ghana, making his debut under coach Giuseppe Dossena on 8 April 2000 in a 1–0 away victory against Tanzania at the 2002 World Cup qualifiers first round.
-His following game was a 5–0 home win over Sierra Leone at the 2002 World Cup qualifiers second round and in his third game played he scored his only goal for the national team in a friendly which ended 1–1 against Algeria.
-He was selected by coach Fred Osam-Duodu to be part of Ghana's squad from the 2002 African Cup of Nations, playing in all three games from the group stage, as the team qualified to the quarter-finals where he did not play in the 1–0 loss to Nigeria.
-On 17 May 2002, Blay made his last appearance for The Black Stars in a friendly which ended with a 2–0 loss to Slovenia.
+He played seven games and scored once for Ghana, making his debut under coach Giuseppe Dossena on 8 April 2000 in a 1–0 away victory against Tanzania during the 2002 World Cup qualifiers first round.
+His following game was a 5–0 home win over Sierra Leone in the 2002 World Cup qualifiers second round.
+In his third game, he scored his only goal for the national team in a 1–1 friendly draw against Algeria.
+Blay was selected by coach Fred Osam-Duodu to be part of Ghana's squad in the 2002 African Cup of Nations, playing in all three group stage games before the team's quarter-final 1–0 loss to Nigeria, in which he did not play.
+On 17 May 2002, Blay made his last appearance for The Black Stars in a 2–0 friendly loss to Slovenia.

+Death

+Blay died on 21 June 2026, at the age of 45.

+Career statistics

 International goals

 Scores and results list Ghana's goal tally first.
 "Score" column indicates the score after each George Blay goal.